-Nonetheless, in simple terms, an aurora occurs when charged particles from both the solar wind and the magnetospheric plasma (which consists largely of electrons and protons that surrounds Earth) are forced into the atmosphere’s thermosphere/exosphere layer by Earth’s magnetic field.
+Auroras happen when charged particles that form the solar wind interact with the Earth’s magnetic field.
+In simple terms, an aurora is the result of charged particles from both the solar wind and the magnetospheric plasma (which consists largely of electrons and protons that surround Earth) being forced into the atmosphere’s thermosphere/exosphere layer by Earth’s magnetic field.

-What are the Main Types of Visible Auroras?
+What are the different types of auroras?

 Some auroras appear as relatively static sheets of light, but many others constantly change their shapes into arcs, filaments, ray-like structures, and even blobs of slowly pulsating light.
-Moreover, some auroras appear to end abruptly high above the surface, while others seem to fill the entire observable sky, and even to reach down almost to the ground.
+Moreover, some auroras appear to end abruptly high above the surface, while others seem to fill the entire observable sky, and even reach down almost to the ground.
 Below are some details that explain why no two auroras are ever the same:

-Aka, discrete auroras, these auroras are the most distinctive, and the brightest of all visible auroras.
+Also known as auroral arcs, these are the most distinctive, and brightest of all visible auroras.
 In fact, some are so bright that it is possible to read a book by their light.
-This type of aurora typically resembles a curtain, and consists of many parallel rays that each spiral around a part of Earth’s magnetic field as they descend towards the ground.
+This type of aurora typically resembles a curtain and consists of many parallel rays that each spiral around a part of Earth’s magnetic field as they descend towards the ground.

 The interplay between the various factors that create visible light in a typical auroral display is an exceedingly complex subject, and one that falls outside the scope of this article.
 However, below are some details on the main drivers of the processes that create optical light in auroras-

 At lower altitudes, the red emission at 630.0 nanometres is largely replaced by the emission of green light at 557.7 nanometres.
-The reason why green light predominates at lower altitudes is that atomic oxygen is more plentiful here, as well as the fact that human vision is more sensitive to green light than to any other color, which explains why green light is more commonly seen in auroras than other colors.
+The reason why green light predominates at lower altitudes is that atomic oxygen is more plentiful here, as well as the fact that human vision is more sensitive to green light than to any other color.
+This explains why green light is more commonly seen in auroras than other colors.

 However, green auroras often seem to end abruptly, which is caused by the fact that atomic oxygen levels decrease very rapidly below about 100 km or so.
 Nonetheless, green auroras often appear to be pulsating, which is caused by the fact that both the 630.0 nanometre and 577.7 nanometre optical light frequencies fall into the “forbidden transition” zone of atomic oxygen.
-In simple terms, the forbidden transition zone is one where the transition between energy states of atomic oxygen is very slow, which results in the slow variations in the intensity of green auroras.
+In simple terms, the forbidden transition zone is one where the transition between energy states of atomic oxygen is very slow, which results in slow variations in the intensity of green auroras.

 As with some ultraviolet light frequencies, some inferred frequencies also fall within the optical spectrum, and many observers have reported seeing hues of red in auroral displays that clearly fall within the (visible) infrared part of the optical spectrum.